childcom/childcom/about.md

 permalink: /about/
 ---

-Pil-Jong Kim is Ph.D.
+Pil-Jong Kim is D.D.S. and Ph.D.
 Candidate in Bikelab.
 I'm studing bioinformatics and statistics.
-My major language for this is R.

 ### Contact me